Stop Tax Garnishment

 Our tax professionals have years of experience with clientele of every financial background.
 We will help you every step of the way, from organizing your financial and tax information, to appealing on your behalf before the IRS and negotiating a plan that works best in your favor.
 We have a passion to help our clients out of every financial pitfall, whether it be minor or severe.
 Don’t go it alone—our tax attorneys and other experienced staff will aid you at every turn.

-An Offer in Compromise Agreement
+IRS Garnishment Help: an Offer in Compromise Agreement

 Should one of our tax attorneys determine that, perhaps, you cannot possibly afford to pay off your total debt to the IRS within a reasonable amount of time, he or she will go to great lengths to create an offer in compromise.
 An offer in compromise is granted by the IRS in the case that you can’t afford to pay the full amount, without suffering severe financial difficulties.
 While it is one of the most difficult agreements to obtain from the IRS, if they determine that this is the best course of action, they will be willing to settle for a lesser amount.
 In order to qualify for an offer in compromise, the IRS demands that you provide, in great detail, all aspects of your financial situation.